swaros/contxt/docs/documentation/tasks.md

 `$HOME/.contxt/shared`

-if you have anything that needs to be done in different projects, you can create a folder in this path. this folder needs an subfolder called **source** and there we can put the `contxt.yml`
+if you have anything that needs to be done in different projects, you can create a folder in this path. this folder needs a sub folder called **source** and there we can put the `contxt.yml`

 here the path as tree.